 By their nature, Alaska land tours are not affected by Canada’s announcement.
 Most packages that included a Canada component had been altered to Alaska only prior to this announcement.
 Alaska land tour packages and independent travel will undoubtedly be in demand as cruise guests consider land-based travel this summer.
 Small group package tours, hotels, lodges and flights may sell out earlier than usual as travelers shift from sea to land.

 The full repercussions of this ruling remain to be seen.
 It will be a challenge for many small businesses and communities that rely on the big ships for income.
 But small ships are well poised to offer select guests the Alaska cruise of a lifetime this summer.
-Need more information or have a question not covered here?
-Be sure to visit our COVID-19 Information for AdventureSmith Travelers page and use the comments below to help us improve this post.
+Want more information or have a question not covered here?
+Be sure to read our Alaska Travel Advisory & Entry Requirements: What to Know Now blog for more specific 2021 Alaska travel planning resources.
+You may also visit our COVID-19 Information for AdventureSmith Travelers page or use the comments below to leave a direct question.

 This post detailing the Canada cruise ship ban is among AdventureSmith Explorations’ extensive Small Ship Cruise Guides.
 Visit our collection of Alaska Cruise Guides for even more resources to plan your Alaska cruise or contact one of our Adventure Specialists to learn more about our small ship Alaska cruises: 1-877-620-2875.